 - Pay your fees or apply for fee waivers.
 The registration fee is $26 plus an additional $22 for each test you take, except for the Language Tests with Listening, which are $26 each.
 Fee waivers are available for students who qualify.

 Your Subject Test Scores and Score Reports

-Your scores will be available online about three weeks after you take the test.
+Your scores will be available online about two weeks after you take the test.
 You may receive your scores by phone for a fee of $15.
 The College Board will send your scores to up to four colleges free of charge.
 The fee for each additional college is $12.